alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 ##Apply for an export licence

-[Sanctioned but not banned items?
+[Items that need a licence but are not subject to sanctions?
 Are renewable energy goods and services sanctioned?]

 $CTA